dvorka/mindforger-repository/README.md

 * `memory/`
     * Notebooks with MindForger **documentation**
 * `stencils/`
-    * basic set of Notebook and Note stencils
+    * basic set of Notebook and Note **stencils**
 * `limbo/`
-    * place with no space and time where forgotten knowledge resides
+    * place with no space and time where **forgotten knowledge** resides

-To open repository with MindForger run the following command in this directory:
+To open initial repository with MindForger run the following command in this directory:

 ```sh
 mindforger .